tonethar/IGME-230-GDD-2017-Fall/notes/HW-circle-blast-4.md

 ### IX.
 Wrap up and discussion

-Play though a few levels - the game now has a little bit of fun - primarily as an execution challenge - just trying to stay alive - but what could we do to make this more *fun*?
+Play though a few levels - the game now has a little bit of fun and chaos - primarily as an execution challenge - just trying to stay alive - but what could we do to make this more *fun*?

+- Currently, what does th player have to *learn* to do better at the game?
+Not much, other than staying away from the top and edges of gthe screen.
+- One way to make this game better would be to give the player more *choices* - BTW Sid Meier once said that "A game is a series of meaningful choices"
+- Ideas for more choices and player learning:
     -

 <hr><hr>